ADHD in Adults

 - ADHD specific coach

-- Assist in setting up of a number of Adult ADHD demonstration sites in CHOs
+- Support and oversee the setting up of a number of Adult ADHD sites in CHOs

-- Update the core clinical outcome dataset based on site feedback
+- Update the core clinical outcome dataset based on ADHD site feedback

 - Establish a national oversight implementation group